supermarsx/autogithubpullmerge/readme.md

 - `--single-open-prs` accepts `OWNER/REPO` format.
 - Only open PRs are returned; merged/closed are ignored.
 - This path bypasses the TUI and other polling activities.
+- GitHub limits a single response to the first 100 open pull requests.

 A small helper script is provided at `examples/single-open-prs.sh`.